Syaw0/blog/_posts/2022-03-16-how-react-scheduler-works.md

 ### 2.3 Priority Queue

-[Priority Queque](https://en.wikipedia.org/wiki/Priority_queue) is a common data structure for scheduling.
-I suggest you try to be able to [create a priority queque in JavaScript by yourself](https://bigfrontend.dev/problem/create-a-priority-queue-in-JavaScript)
+[Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) is a common data structure for scheduling.
+I suggest you try to be able to [create a priority queue in JavaScript by yourself](https://bigfrontend.dev/problem/create-a-priority-queue-in-JavaScript)

 It perfectly suits the needs in React.
 Since events of different kinds of priorities come in, we need to quickly find one with the highest priority to process.